maddy-abhishek/plant_disease_detection/README.md

 You need the PlantVillage dataset to train the model.

-  - Download the dataset from this Kaggle link.
+  - Download the dataset from this Kaggle link 🔗https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset

   - Extract the contents.
 You should have a directory structure like New Plant Diseases Dataset(Augmented)/New Plant Diseases Dataset(Augmented)/train, valid, etc